gotchoices/MyCHIPs/client/chark/issues/trading.md

 - [x] Parameters are properly converted to numeric values
 - [x] Automatic navigation provides a smooth user experience
 - [x] Values are properly converted between decimal and integer units
+- [x] Changes are properly signed, recorded, and reflected in the system
+- [x] Core functionality is working correctly

+## Future Success Criteria
-- [ ] The web form UI is intuitive and visually aligned with the app
+- 🔲 The web form UI is intuitive and visually aligned with the app
-- [ ] Changes are properly signed, recorded, and reflected in the system
-- [ ] Error handling is robust and provides helpful feedback
+- 🔲 Error handling is robust and provides helpful feedback
+- 🔲 Visual layout is optimized for mobile use

 ## Testing Strategy